 The biggest challenges that come from internal changes are:

-Expanding and diversifying client base – If you build it, they will come.
+- Expanding and diversifying client base – If you build it, they will come.
 And the bigger you build it, the bigger and more diverse “they” become.
-Adjusting to increasing markets and market share means rapid changes to your income and expected growth.
+Adjusting to increasing markets and market share means new products and initiatives and rapid changes to your income and expected growth.

 Aside from these growing pains associated with your company’s evolution, some challenges come from shifts in the environment surrounding your business.